Predictability of bursts of a recurrent nova using topological data analysis and machine learning: Results and discussion

 They measure respectively the fraction of detected positives, and the fraction of rightly diagnosed positives.

-For the pre-burst label with the most accurate method, persistence landscapes, recall and accuracy in the test set are higher than 90\% in all 10 experiments.
-Averaging and taking the standard deviation of the results of the 10 runs, I obtained recall$=0.958\pm0.018$, and accuracy$=0.930\pm0.017$.
-More in detail, the runs resulted in the values listed in the table \ref{recalls_accuracies}.
+The persistence landscape featurization achieves a precision and recall significantly higher than 50\%.
+Particularly, without the hyperparameter optimization, the recall result was still compatible with 50\%.
+The table \ref{precision-recall_standarddeviations_hyperparameterstuned} contains the average results for every featurization, and the results of every run are listed in the appendix.

-Thus, the surveillance of the lightcurve would allow us the assessment of the source as a target of opportunity in advance, and the preparation of resources to observe the target.
+\FloatBarrier Thus, the surveillance of the lightcurve would enable the assessment of the source as a target of opportunity in advance, and the preparation of resources to observe the target.
 The algorithm may be adapted to perform regression instead of classification, predicting the time remaining to the next burst.

 This method can be optimized for particular purposes with some variations.
-The selection of the advance time and duration of the intervals, besides the embedding parameters of the ordinal partition network, or alternatively, using the Takens representation and k-nearest neighbor graph, and the optimization of the machine learning hyperparameters may improve the results.
+The selection of the advance time and duration of the intervals, besides the embedding parameters of the ordinal partition network, or alternatively, using the Takens representation and k-nearest neighbor graph, and the optimization of the featurization parameters may improve the results.